abhishek-kumar/ml-edge/3_computer_vision/ml_project_4_face_detection/README.md

 This will create a folder called `Celebrity Faces Dataset` on your machine.

-We'll be using AWS Rekognition for celebrity facial recognition, as they provide this out of the box, and the SDK is very easy to use.
+At first, we'll use AWS Rekognition to perform celebrity facial recognition.
+This will allow us to set up the API calls and design patterns that will allow us to switch where we're getting our celebrity recognition predictions from with ease.
+Next, we'll move onto fine tuning our own celebrity recognition model and deploying it to VertexAI.

 First, you need to create a service user on AWS: